Ten Life-Lessons Learned from Cartoons

 The best and worst part about getting clobbered in the melon while abiding by cartoon law is the size and relative length of the ensuing head lumps.
 Even something as minor a bat to the brain pan can result in a two-to-three foot conical contusion jutting straight up.
 This is especially inconvenient if you happen to be wearing a hat (likely a Bowler or a Pork Pie number) because that thing’s gonna shoot straight up and ring that throbbing mountain like a horseshoe.
 But the good news is, despite the fact that this makes absolutely no sense, your lump can actually be pounded right back in!
 All without causing you any further damage and with just minor discomfort!
 However, if done wrong, the bump will just move to a different part of your head.
 It’s worth it, though.

-There is Always a Pie/TNT/a Giant Mallet Handy
+6) There is Always a Pie or Weapon Handy

 It happens a lot when governed by toon Law that you are suddenly in need of an object with which to exact ridiculous revenge on your pursuer.
 You have several options at your disposal, but it’s wise to think these objects into reality a few moments before you actually need them.
 Wait, what?
 Well, yeah.
 How the hell else can you explain the sudden appearance of a virtual tool box full of bizarre items?
 So, you’re being chased by a massive mutt the size of a bulldozer with so many teeth in borders on insanity, what are you going to do?
 Pie.
 Just reach somewhere out of view and grab a pie.
 The style and flavor doesn’t matter, just so long at it’s a pie.
 Why a dessert pastry?
 Because it’s far funnier rather than just waylaying him with a mallet.
 Although, that’s an option, too.